A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-The picture above comes from the actual sketchbook that inspired me to write my novel, The Bird That Sang in Color.
-In fact, all of the drawings I’ve been featuring in this latest blog series come from this same sketchbook.
-This drawing
+The image above comes from the actual sketchbook that inspired me to write The Bird That Sang in Color.
+In fact, all of the drawings featured in this recent blog series originate from this same sketchbook, which served as a visual and emotional

 Read more